beejjorgensen/propaganda/02-the-new-propaganda.md

 masses.
 A desire for a specific reform, however widespread, cannot be translated into action until it is made articulate, and until it has exerted sufficient pressure upon the proper law-making bodies.
-Millions of house- wives may feel that manufactured foods deleterious to health should be prohibited.
+Millions of housewives may feel that manufactured foods deleterious to health should be prohibited.
 But there is little chance that their individual desires will be translated into effective legal form unless their half-expressed demand can be organized, made vocal, and concentrated